Keeping Children Safe

 - Educational visits are always risk assessed.
 We ensure the ratio of adults to children meets or exceeds requirements so that your children can enjoy their school trips!

 - We are inclusive academies.
-Our Inclusion leader and SENDCO work closely with our children and their families to support any additional needs effectively.
+Our staff and SENDCO work closely with our children and their families to support any additional needs effectively.

 - Health and Safety is rigorous at all times.
-The Vice Executive Principal ensures that policies, practice and procedures are up to date and trialled regularly.
+The Vice Executive Principal ensures that policies, practice and procedures are up to date and trialed regularly.

 - We teach the children many aspects of their personal safety through our curriculum.
 Discussions on safety measures and how they can keep themselves safe take place regularly.